arturitu/do-websites-dream-of-virtual-reality/README.md

 # Do websites dream of Virtual Reality
-An webGL experiment made with the Awwwards team to share ow it's possible to do WebVR today ( Optimized for Oculus Rift & Google Cardboard )
+An webGL experiment made with the Awwwards team to share how is possible to do WebVR today ( Optimized for Oculus Rift & Google Cardboard )

 Demo - http://awwwards.unboring.net